 Palm Beach is a city located in Palm Beach County Florida.
-Palm Beach has a 2020 population of 8,921.
-Palm Beach is currently growing at a rate of 0.39% annually and its population has increased by 9.15% since the most recent census, which recorded a population of 8,173 in 2010.
+With a 2020 population of 9,425, it is the 345th largest city in Florida and the 4306th largest city in the United States.
+Palm Beach is currently growing at a rate of 0.96% annually and its population has increased by 1.95% since the most recent census, which recorded a population of 9,245 in 2020.
+Spanning over 7 miles, Palm Beach has a population density of 2,466 people per square mile.

 According to the most recent ACS, the racial composition of Palm Beachwas: